dankorotenko/dashboard/README.md

-# A Dashboard creeated on React using Tailwind and Syncfusion
+# A Dashboard created with React using Tailwind and Syncfusion

 Bootstrapped from [Create React App](https://github.com/facebook/create-react-app).